 I love chalkboards–which is strange since I hated having to clean erasers when I was in elementary and middle schools.
 Way back in the time before dry erase markers we had good old fashioned chalkboards.
-This year I decided to make upcycled back to school chalkboard signs from two old pizza pans I found at my Dad’s house.
+This year I decided to make upcycled first day of school chalkboard signs from two old pizza pans I found at my Dad’s house.
 Seriously, I am pretty sure these pizza pans were the ones my mom used when I was a kid.

 I cleaned them as best as I could but it was time for them to be retired.
-They have a new role as our back to school charlkboards now!
-I simply bought a can of chalkboard paint for under four bucks and sprayed it on.
+They have a new role as our back to school chalkboards now!

-Then I took white chalk and conditioned them by lightly chalking over the surface with the sides of a piece of chalk.
+After the curing time, I conditioned both pans by lightly chalking over the surface with the sides of a piece of chalk.

 I wiped them down and added each child’s grade and what they want to be when they grow up.
 They turned out great and now there are two less baking sheets under my Dad’s stove.